 Portfolio Turnover - The Portfolios do not restrict the frequency of trading to limit expenses.
-While the Portfolios are not expected to have high portfolio turnover, a Portfolio may engage in active and frequent trading of portfolio securities to achieve its investment objective.
+A Portfolio may engage in active and frequent trading of portfolio securities to achieve its investment objective.
 A portfolio turnover rate of 100%, for example, is equivalent to a Portfolio buying and selling all of its portfolio securities once during the course of a given fiscal year.
 High portfolio turnover (generally, turnover in excess of 100% in any given fiscal year) may result in increased transaction costs to a Portfolio, which may result in higher fund expenses and lower total return, and an increase in taxable capital gains distributions to the Portfolio's shareholders (although tax implications for investments in Contracts typically are deferred during the accumulation phase).